 All connected resources can now be centrally monitored, patches and updates can be applied without any effort required by the data endpoints, and APIs can be created from the new virtual data warehouse to orchestrate access to the aggregated data.

 From this portal, connections can be enabled and disabled with the touch of a button and anomalies in usage can be detected in real-time.

 While visibility and control of connected data sources is centralized in the portal, all connections between the cloud applications and data sources are end-to-end encrypted while advanced security features such as certificate-based authentication and access control lists (enabling zero-trust access) ensure that sensitive data is only accessible to approved entities.

 Tackling the complexities of accessing distributed and siloed data sources may seem intimidating.
 Quickly spinning up new locations, standardizing access to diverse data sources, and centralizing management with legacy tools IS intimidating and is usually outside the core competencies of an application provider.

 The use of legacy technologies (or attempting to internally build tools) to solve modern connectivity problems will inevitably lead to additional costs, delays and operating inefficiencies

 The good news for every software provider is that all of these challenges are already solved and available as a turnkey platform and managed service.

-Giving applications access to distributed data sources has actually never been less intimidating.
+Giving cloud applications access to distributed data sources has actually never been less intimidating.